kklas/anchor-client-gen/README.md

 Generate solana web3 client code from the specified anchor IDL.

 Arguments:
-  idl                        anchor IDL file path out                        output directory
+  idl                        anchor IDL file path or '-' to read from stdin out                        output directory

 Options: